munificent/game-programming-patterns/book/prototype.markdown

 </aside>

-One common approach is to use JSON: data entities are basically *maps*, or *property bags* or any of a dozen other terms because there's nothing programmers like more than <span name="inventing">inventing</span> names for stuff that already exists.
+One common approach is to use JSON: data entities are basically *maps*, or *property bags* or any of a dozen other terms because there's nothing programmers like more than <span name="inventing">inventing</span> a new name for something that already has one.

 <aside name="inventing">